TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

 A :dfn:`context manager` is an object that defines the runtime context to be established when executing a :keyword:`with` statement.
-The context manager handles the entry into, and the exit from, the desired runtime context for the execution of the block of code.
+The context manager handles the entry into, and the exit kutoka, the desired runtime context for the execution of the block of code.
 Context managers are normally invoked using the :keyword:`!with` statement (described in section :ref:`with`), but can also be used by directly invoking their methods.